Dynamic tariff-based demand response in retail electricity market under uncertainty: Problem formulation

-Constraint (\ref{1.1}) is the electricity balancing constraint that guarantees the total demand by all consumers at hour $t$ with scenario $\omega$ minus retailer's supply is the imbalance at that particular time.
-The linear set of constraints (\ref{1.1.1}), (\ref{1.1.2}) and (\ref{1.1.3}) ensure that $y_{t\omega}=|\delta_{t\omega}|$.
+Constraint (\ref{1.1}) is the electricity balancing constraint that guarantees the total demand by all consumers at hour $t$ with scenario $\omega$ minus the retailer's supply, which is the imbalance at that particular time.
+The linear sets of constraints (\ref{1.1.1}), (\ref{1.1.2}) and (\ref{1.1.3}) ensure that $y_{t\omega}=|\delta_{t\omega}|$.
 These imbalances are penalized in the objective function with weight $C$.
-Constraints (\ref{1.2}) and (\ref{1.3}) are non-negativity constraints on the spot market quantity and price decided by the retailer for tariff at hour $t$, respectively. $P_t$ is a first-stage decision, which needs to be settled before the uncertainty realization, while $q_{jt\omega}, q_{t\omega}^S, \delta_{t\omega}$, $P_{t\omega}^S$ and $y_{t\omega}$ are second stage decisions.
-Correspondingly, the dual variables for each group of constraints are indicated at the right side of a colon.
+Constraints (\ref{1.2}) and (\ref{1.3}) are nonnegativity constraints on the spot market quantity and price decided by the retailer for tariffs at hour $t$, respectively. $P_t$ is a first-stage decision that needs to be settled before uncertainty realization, while $q_{jt\omega}, q_{t\omega}^S, \delta_{t\omega}$, $P_{t\omega}^S$ and $y_{t\omega}$ are second stage decisions.
+The dual variables for each group of constraints are indicated on the right side of the colons.